 It does not matter how big or small a company is, the risk of being stuck with gift cards and vouchers is simply not worth taking.
 The worst aspect is that companies that are about to go broke will keep selling their gift cards regardless, as in the case of Bonnie Humphries, who lost $200 literally on the spot because she was not informed that Mothercare was going into administration the very next day after she bought the Mothercare gift voucher.

 In December 2015, Dick Smith chain stores kept selling gift cards over Christmas in the lead-up to its voluntary administration, announced on 05 January 2016.
-The gift cards are now virtually worthless, with the receiver appointed by the retailer’s bank stating that it will not honour gift cards or refund deposits.
+The gift cards became worthless, with the receiver appointed by the retailer's bank stating that it would not honour gift cards or refund deposits.